 “No, just a reader,” he replied as he returned the author’s second book to the shelf.

 A Scottish man stands in the #gloaming, his crops scorched; winter nears.
 From bloodshot eyes comes his rage.
 “They have destroyed everything but my sword,” he said.
 “I can not eat it nor can my enemy, but it will be in his gut by dawn.

-“Mister Todd, you can build a fish trap right there, by pushing sticks in the mud along the #littoral zone.”
+“Mister Mike, you can build a fish trap right there, by pushing sticks in the mud along the #littoral zone.”

 “You sure are smart.”

 “Aren’t you glad I didn’t waste my time playing games?”

 “I can’t think of a good story using the word #hydrangea.”